magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

-.. highlight:: None
+.. highlight:: none

 Measurement
 ===========

+With scenarios created (See: :doc:`Scenarios </risk/scenarios>`), we can measure our certainty related to the outcomes associated with them with forecasts.
+(See: :ref:`Forecasting`)

+This requires a perspective on measurement that makes the concept of "uncertainty" forefront.

 We often use instruments to measure things.
 For instance, a ruler to measure the size of a table.
 However, we rely on estimation when instruments do not exist for our area of measurement.

 Ultimately, it is well understood that all forms of measurement are, in essence, an approximation_.
-This is well discussed both in philosophy and more practically in `international standards`_.
+This is discussed very broadly in philosophy and more practically in `international standards`_.

 .. _approximation: https://plato.stanford.edu/entries/measurement-science/
 .. _international standards: https://en.wikipedia.org/wiki/Joint_Committee_for_Guides_in_Metrology

-As an example, any weight scale you might own is likely calibrated to an approximation of many intermediary approximations to a "`international prototype`_" stored in an underground vault in France.
+As an example, any weight scale you might own today is likely calibrated to an approximation of many intermediary approximations to an `international prototype`_ stored in an underground vault in France.
+The definition of a "kilogram" has changed over time.
+Only recently (Nov 2018) has it been defined by a universal constant.
+Even so, devices will be calibrated to an approximation of this constant.

 .. _international prototype: https://www.bipm.org/en/bipm/mass/ipk/

 In risk, we are concerned with future events and their impacts.
 No instrument exists that can *directly* measure future events.
-As a result, we often find ourselves approximating the most likely outcome by understanding past events or reference classes.
+As a result, we often find ourselves needing to approximate the likelihood and impact of any number of potential future outcomes of an event by relying on expert interpretation of historical data, reference classes, and statistical models.

-An estimation of a likelihood is typically called forecast.
+This approximation of future outcomes is typically called a **forecast**.
+As individuals concerned with future, undesirable events (our risk), we find ourselves forecasting the likelihood or impacts of these events.

 As the role of information becomes more prevalent in a forecast, we can reduce (but never eliminate) our uncertainty in a given scenario.